 The plot of The Babysitter’s Black Book is about a group of high school girls who sleep with older men in order to earn money for college.
 In real life, girls want money for drugs and alcohol, a much more reasonable choice.

-You don’t sleep with people for money.
+You don’t sleep with people just for cash.

 That always leads to trouble, because the government is going to want its share of your income.
 Besides which, you can get financial aid for school, but the government doesn’t have FAFSA for drugs and alcohol.